vivainio/zipget-rs/README.md

 ### Selective File Extraction

-Use the `files` field to extract only specific files from ZIP archives using regex patterns:
+Use the `files` field to extract only specific files from archives using glob patterns:

 ```json
 {